-The Host Nation for the final stages of the Competition shall have one (1) place in the draw, to be deducted from that nation's regional allocation.
-If the Host Nation is from a Region that only has one (1) place according to the regional allocation, the Region is awarded an additional place.
-This place is taken away from the Region that finished second last at the preceding Final.
+The Host Nation for the final stages of the Competition shall have one (1) place in the draw, to be deducted from that Nation's regional allocation.
+The Host Nation may decline their participation in the Finals which must be confirmed by the player nomination deadline of the preceding qualifying event.
+If the Host Nation is from a Region that only has one (1) place according to the regional allocation, the Region shall be awarded an additional place.
+This additional place is taken away from the Region that finished second last at the preceding Final.
 The ITF has the right to alter this regional selection allocation following the receipt of entries.